 Since Microsoft started distributing Windows as a service, we had more than one opportunity to see how their update system is flawed.
 There’s a variety of issues orbiting around Windows Update, many critical.

-This atrocity seemingly prevents users from seeing the desktop and taskbar, which makes Windows Explorer inaccessible.
-We provided you with some solutions below.
-You can follow them right away or wait for Microsoft to sort this out.
+This problem prevents users from seeing the desktop and taskbar, which makes Windows Explorer inaccessible.
+We come with some solutions below and you can follow them right away, or wait for Microsoft to sort this out.

 - Press Windows key + R.